IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - the optical path (e.g., the list of SRLGs reported by the O-PNC using the WDM or OTN tunnel model); and

-- the cross-domain links (e.g., the list of SRLGs reported by the O- PNC and P-PNC respectively, using the WSON and/or flexi-grid, the OTN and the packet TE topology models).
+- the cross-domain links (e.g., the list of SRLGs reported by the O-PNC and P-PNC respectively, using the WSON and/or flexi-grid, the
+OTN and the packet TE topology models).

 The MDSC can also report this information to the P-PNC by properly